-Work is underway, led by our PSW to develop and improve our direct payments offer.
-A working group has been formed with a mix of adult social care staff and people with lived experience of being in receipt of a direct payment.
+Work is underway led by our Principal Social Worker to develop and improve our direct payments offer.
+A working group has been formed with a mix of adult social care staff and local people who manage or have managed a direct payment.
 A plan has been co-produced setting out a list of key priorities.
 This plan has been informed by a series of focus groups where people were invited to share feedback on their experiences of receiving a direct payment or supporting someone to set up a direct payment.
 Our staff describe unnecessary bureaucracy that creates difficulties with setting up of direct payments, and we plan to address this working with people who both use and set up direct payments.